Atlas0904/Project_FollowWe/README.md

 All icon contributed  by flaticon.com Under CC: Freepik.
 Designed by Freepik and distributed by Flaticon

 #Version
-2016/08/29: Feature: save user path you can check what you been ever.
+2016/08/29: Fix floating button click when loading not complete.
+Use getAddress() rather than getName() for PlaceSelectionListener. class Place Seriablizable
-2016/08/29: Use README file to record the change as will
+2016/08/29: Feature: save user path you can check what you been ever 2016/08/29: Use README file to record the change as will

 By Atlas